cicailalala/AERFNet/readme.md

 # Hybrid Module with Multiple Receptive Fields and Self-Attention Layers for Medical Image Segmentation

-This repository is the official implementation of **Hybrid Module with Multiple Receptive Fields and Self-Attention Layers for Medical Image Segmentation**.
-We provide the code which contains data preprocessing, training, and testing.
-Specifically,  we test all **13 organs** in the Synapse dataset instead of 8 organs, which is typically reported in previous works.
-Our implementation refers to the implementation of [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
+This repository is the official implementation of **Hybrid Module with Multiple Receptive Fields and Self-Attention Layers for Medical Image Segmentation, ICASSP2024**.
+We test all **13 organs** in the Synapse dataset instead of 8 organs, which is typically reported in previous works.
+Our implementation refers to the implementation of [nnUNet](https://github.com/MIC-DKFZ/nnUNet) and [UNet-2022](https://github.com/282857341/UNet-2022).

 # Table of contents
 - [Installation](#Installation)